-Reducing residential burglary is one of our highest priorities and we are working very closely with the Police to achieve this.
+Reducing residential burglary is one of the agreed priorities of the Redbridge Community Safety Partnership, with all agencies working very closely to achieve this.

 Asian gold burglaries - don't give thieves the key to your jewellery

 You can help to protect yourself from losing your valuable heirlooms by: